erlete/aerotech-programming-course/docs/version-control/github/README.md

 ## GitHub Desktop

 GitHub Desktop represents the friendly, powerful desktop interface for GitHub, all from the comfort of your own computer environment.
-You will learn all about it in [the next chapter](/docs/version-control/github-desktop/README.md).
+You will learn all about it in [the next chapter](../github-desktop/README.md).

+If you want to go back to [the previous chapter](../git/README.md), go ahead!